gaswelder/che/README.md

 binding installed.
 If not, you'd have to create a `c99` wrapper yourself for whatever c99-compliant compiler you have.

-Some libraries (for example, [net](lib/os/net.c)) depend on POSIX, so not everything can be compiled on Windows or Mac.
-There was multi-platform support initially, but that's not a goal just yet.

 ## Language differences

 _No include headers_.